jamesacarr/micro-api/README.md

 Returns the correlation ID of the current request.
 Must be used inside a handler function.

 The current correlation ID is either a generated UUIDv4 or the value passed in via the request's `x-correlation-id` header.

+#### `log`

+The log object used in Micro API Router.
+By default, all logs are output to the console in JSON format.
+For more information on customising the logging or adding new loggers, see: [Bristol](https://github.com/TomFrost/Bristol).

+All logs output using this logger will automatically include the Correlation ID assigned to each request.
+Micro API Router also logs all incoming requests to the console by default.

 ## Contributing